 • Fredrick A. Farrell: Glasgow’s War Artist.
 This exhibition, which is on Fri 30 May – Sun 23 Nov 2014, showcases the work of Fred Farrell, the war artist commissioned by the City of Glasgow in WWI to illustrates life in France and Flanders, as well as at home in the munitions factories and engineering works.
 There will be a series of talks and events to accompany this exhibition.

 A catalogue of Farrell’s war drawings, published by Glasgow Museums and Philip Wilson Publishers with a grant from Friends of Glasgow Museums, will accompany this exhibition.
 It will be available from August 2014.

-• Take a WWI themed trail around the People’s Palace looking the story of James and Jeannie Riley, which is now available. there will also be trails about Mary Barbour & the Rent Strikes, and the Suffragettes which will be available soon.
+• Take a WWI themed trail around the People’s Palace looking at the story of James and Jeannie Riley.
+There will also be trails about Mary Barbour & the Rent Strikes, and the Suffragettes available soon.

 GLASGOW MUSEUMS RESOURCE CENTRE:

 • School groups can come to GMRC to take part in The Great War schools workshops, which are suitable for P5-7 and S1-3.
 These workshops fit the Curriculum for Excellence.
 Visit our Nurseries and Schools page for more information.